Cluster Quick Start

 2. Expand

 It's the same as starting the other nodes mentioned above.
 That is downloading IoTDB install package, extracting, configurating and then starting.
-The new node here is 192.168.132.13
+The new node here is 192.168.132.13.
+Notice

 - It's must be cleaned up, in other words doing cleanup in it.